Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Acknowledgements

-We thank Miko\l aj Korzy\'nski, Julien Larena, Fernando Piza\~na, Boudewijn Roukema and Roberto Sussman for insightful discussions.
+{ We thank Miko\l aj Korzy\'nski, Julien Larena, Fernando Piza\~na, Boudewijn Roukema and Roberto Sussman for insightful discussions.

 Q.V. and \'A.S. are supported by the Centre of Excellence in Astrophysics and Astrochemistry of Nicolaus Copernicus University in Toru\'n.

-Q.V. is supported by the Polish National Science Centre under Grant No. SONATINA 2022/44/C/ST9/00078.

-Á. S. is supported in part by the Polish National Science Centre under Grant No. OPUS 2021/41/B/ST9/00757.

-P.M. is supported by the Spanish Ministerio de Ciencia e Innovaci\'on (Fondos MRR) - Conselleria de Fons Europeus, Universitat i Cultura with funds from the European Union NextGenerationEU (PRTR-C17.I1) through the project ‘Tecnolog\'ias avanzadas para la exploraci\'on del universo y sus componentes’(ref.
-SINCO2022/6719 ; PI: Alicia Sintes, University of the Balearic Islands, Spain).
-P.M.'s work was also supported by the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigaci\'on grants PID2022-138626NB-I00, PID2019-106416GB-I00, RED2022-134204-E, RED2022-134411-T, funded by MCIN/AEI/10.13039/501100011033; the MCIN with funding from the European Union NextGenerationEU/PRTR (PRTR-C17.I1); Comunitat Auton\`oma de les Illes Balears through the Direcci\'o General de Recerca, Innovaci\'o I Transformaci\'o Digital with funds from the Tourist Stay Tax Law (PDR2020/11 - ITS2017-006), the Conselleria d’Economia, Hisenda i Innovaci\'o grant numbers SINCO2022/18146 and SINCO2022/6719, co-financed by the European Union and FEDER Operational Program 2021-2027 of the Balearic Islands; the “ERDF A way of making Europe”; and EU COST Action CA18108.
+Q.V. is supported by the Polish National Science Centre under Grant No. SONATINA 2022/44/C/ST9/00078. \'A.S. is supported in part by the Polish National Science Centre under Grant No. OPUS 2021/41/B/ST9/00757.
+P.M. is supported by the Spanish Ministerio de Ciencia e Innovaci\'on (Fondos MRR) --- Conselleria de Fons Europeus, Universitat i Cultura with funds from the European Union NextGenerationEU (PRTR-C17.I1) through the project ‘Tecnolog\'ias avanzadas para la exploraci\'on del universo y sus componentes’ (ref.
+SINCO2022/6719).
+P.M.'s work was also supported by the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigaci\'on grants PID2022-138626NB-I00, RED2022-134204-E, RED2022-134411-T, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Aut\`onoma de les Illes Balears through the Servei de Recerca i Desenvolupament and the Conselleria d'Educaci\'o i Universitats with funds from the Tourist Stay Tax Law (PDR2020/11 - ITS2017-006), and from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146). }